NishConsulting/quirx/README.md

 1. Clone the repo: `git clone https://github.com/NishConsulting/quirx.git`
 2. Setup the environment variables using the `.env` file: `cp .env{.example,}`
 3. Edit the variables to include your OpenFDA API key.
-Instructions are found in `.env.example`
+More instructions are found in [.env.example](.env.example)
 4. Install the RubyGems: `bundle`
 5. Start the backend server: `rake backend:start`
 6. Start the frontend server: `rake frontend:start`